Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: System Model

-In MIMO systems operating at high-frequency bands such as THz and mmWave ranges, the near-field characteristics of electromagnetic propagation become significant.
+In MIMO systems operating at high-frequency bands, the near-field characteristics of electromagnetic propagation become significant.
 The corresponding Rayleigh distance is expressed as $r_{\text{MIMO-RD}} = \tfrac{2\left(D_{\text{A}} + D_{\text{B/E}}\right)^{2}}{\lambda}$~\cite{lu2023Near}, where $\lambda$ is the carrier wavelength, $D_{\text{A}}$, $D_{\text{B}}$, and $D_{\text{E}}$ denote the physical apertures of the antenna arrays at Alice, Bob, and Eve, respectively.
-CSI acquisition is generally difficult in wireless communication and becomes even more challenging for the eavesdropper’s channel.
-This work adopts a practical assumption based on realistic conditions.
-An eavesdropper may disguise itself as a line-of-sight (LoS) target such as a household robot whose location can be easily accessed.
-In such cases, the transmitter can perform directional shielding and jamming toward the corresponding direction and distance.
-Under near-field conditions, channel fading is strongly related to the spatial positions of the transceivers.
-Therefore, the locations of both the legitimate user and the potential eavesdropper are assumed to be available through positioning or integrated sensing and communication techniques~\cite{Su2024Sensing,Hou2024Optimal}.
-As a result, the CSIs of the Alice–Bob and Alice–Eve links are regarded as known.
+CSI acquisition is generally difficult in mobile access systems and becomes even more challenging when the channel of a potential eavesdropper is involved.
+In this work, we adopt a location-aware secure mobile-access setting motivated by privacy-sensitive mobile services.
+In particular, a potential eavesdropper may appear as a line-of-sight (LoS) terminal in the service area, such as a household robot or other connected device whose location can be inferred or tracked.
+In such cases, the transmitter can perform directional shielding and jamming toward the corresponding spatial direction and range.
+Since near-field propagation is highly sensitive to the spatial positions of the transceivers, the locations of both the legitimate user and the potential eavesdropper are assumed to be available through positioning or integrated sensing and communication techniques~\cite{Su2024Sensing,Hou2024Optimal}.
+Accordingly, the CSIs of the Alice--Bob and Alice--Eve LoS links are regarded as known for secure transmission design.